JackBJ23/Topo-GEN/README.md

 ## Some results

 In our experiments, we observe interesting behaviors.
-For instance, a VAE trained wit the bottleneck loss for homology degrees 0 and 1 yields improved image quality and diversity in early training, as shown below (taken at training step 50).
+For instance, a VAE trained with the bottleneck loss for homology degrees 0 and 1 yields improved image quality and diversity in early training, as shown below (taken at training step 50).
 Left: input data, middle: output from standard VAE, right: output from TopoVAE.

 <img src="assets/imgs_generated.png" alt="Images Generated" width="700"/>